All Engineers Follow a Code of Ethics

 Without these guidelines in place, every engineer would need to develop his or her own set of rules which could lead to problems such as not knowing what constitutes appropriate behavior and how important decisions should be made about design specifications without first consulting relevant stakeholders.

-4. Protects Clients and Employers
+4. To Protect Clients and Employers

 The code of ethics also ensures that engineers maintain discretion when dealing with their clients’ information.
 Generally, the principle of ethics places client’s personal information privileged, and engineers must ensure that that information remains so.